The Roughneck Paradox: High Income, No Retirement

 There's a pattern that plays out across oil patches from the Permian Basin to the Bakken: workers earn big in their 30s and 40s, spend big (trucks, toys, good times), get laid off when oil prices drop, spend their savings surviving the bust, then do it again.
 By the time their body can't handle the physical demands of rig work anymore, they're looking at a retirement account with a few thousand dollars in it — or nothing.

 This isn't a character flaw.
 It's a structural problem: most oilfield employers, particularly small and mid-size field services companies, don't offer 401(k) plans.
+Auto mechanics face the same structural gap — see what mechanics do instead of a pension.
 And when employers do offer them, boom-bust employment patterns mean workers frequently leave before they vest.

 The good news?
 You don't need an employer 401(k) to build real wealth.
 But you have to be intentional about it.